C/C++ UDF Behavior When Using NULL as a Literal Argument - Teradata Vantage - Analytics Database

 Product Category

-The RETURNS NULL ON NULL INPUT and CALLED ON NULL INPUT options in the CREATE FUNCTION statement determine what happens if the NULL keyword is used as any of the input arguments.
+The RETURNS NULL ON NULL INPUT and CALLED ON NULL INPUT options in the CREATE FUNCTION statement determine what happens if the NULL keyword is used in an input argument.

-RETURNS NULL ON NULL INPUT SQL or TD_GENERAL the function is not evaluated and the result is always NULL.
+RETURNS NULL ON NULL INPUT SQL or TD_GENERAL Function is not evaluated and result is NULL.

-CALLED ON NULL INPUT SQL the function is called with the appropriate indicators set to the null indication.
+CALLED ON NULL INPUT SQL Function is called with appropriate indicators set to null indication.

 For table functions, the parameter style is always SQL.